University of Oxford Mindfulness Research Centre

-Our primary research focus has moved to the primary prevention of depression and teh promotion of mental health.
-That is to say, can we work with young people at a key stage of life to learn skills that develop their resilience, and reduce the chance of depression developing in the first place.
-More than this, if these skills are taught universally can we support the mental health and well-being of the broader population.
-This work was supported by the Wellcome Trust (2014-2022).
+Most recently our focus was the primary prevention of depression and the promotion of mental health in adolescence.
+That is to say, can we extend our work with adults to young people at a key stage of life to learn skills that develop their resilience, and reduce the chance of depression developing in the first place.
+This research was published and widely reported in 2022, and suggests that schools-based mindfulness training in 11-14 year olds does not improve the mental health of young people but does enhance teachers' mental health and school climate.
 More details about the project, including all the publications, can be found by visiting the following website www.myriadproject.org

 Our group has also developed MBCT for a range of other clinical groups, people who are suicidal, who experience health anxiety and who have cardiovascular disease.
 We have also contributed to the development of mindfulness-based programs across the lifespan, for adults, for children and adolescents, and at different stages of life, such as the transition to becoming parents .
 We have also started to explore MBCT's acceptability and effectiveness in different settings, such as teachers working in schools and prisoners in the criminal justice system.

 Throughout all our work we are interested in the following:

 - Theory: How does mindfulness alleviate distress, build resilience and enable flourishing?